Unfair Mensa test -- Horsedealer

 is.

-If you disagree that the answer is £20, or if you have a different way of
+If you disagree with any of the answers above or have a new way of

 |